Streaming Data Pipelines, Apache Kafka, Stream Processing, Real-Time Architecture, Data Ingestion, CDC

 • Full: Both directions compatible

-Invalid events route to dead letter queues—separate Kafka topics storing failed events for inspection and reprocessing without blocking main data flow.
+Invalid events route to dead letter queues, separate Kafka topics storing failed events for inspection and reprocessing without blocking main data flow.
+For detailed DLQ implementation patterns, see Dead Letter Queues for Error Handling.

 Backpressure Management